RSAHETIYA/Interactive-Devices-Final-Project/README.md

 The parts we are envisioning to use are:

+- Hardware:
     - Cardboard
     - Laser cutter or normal cutting tools
     - Copper tape as electrolytic contacts
     - Capacitive touch sensor, Wire to route between sensor and contacts
     - LED lights (ideally x24 for full octave on both pianos)
     - 2x LCD screen, Speakers
+- Software:
+    - UDP or MQTT networking protocol
+    - GPIO Pins
+    - MusicalBeeps Library
+    - MPR121 library

 ### Risks/Contingencies: